zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 **Traditional form:** Receiving the sacrament **Creative form:** Experiencing the work's gifts

 The work is not one-directional.
 As you give to it, it gives to you.
-Insight, pleasure, growth, meaning—the work feeds its creator.
+Insight, pleasure, growth, meaning, the work feeds its creator.
 This must be consciously received.

 **Communion practices:**
 - Pause periodically to appreciate what's emerging